denten-books/plain-text/3-format.md

 further be modified or extended when called into action.
 In this way, the abstract category of "chairs" becomes a given chair, complete with individual flaws and imperfections.
-I could, for example, modify the chair by attaching a small desk.
-The modified chair remains a chair.
-As before, flaws and emendations are considered insignificant when compared to the perfected form of the ideal chair.
-In the idealist tradition, ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln3-descartes]<!--This seems like it should either be developed or dropped, imo---in a footnote, it just raises a lot of questions.
-PRP-->
+I could, for example, modify the chair by attaching a lamp.
+The modified chair remains a species of chairs.
+As before, flaws and emendations are considered insignificant when compared to the perfected class.
+In the idealist tradition, ideas similarly provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln3-descartes]

 So far, I have been using the term "form" quite liberally, relying on the reader's familiarity with its contradictory everyday usage.
 A closer look at